 Summary of the New UK Government RHI Scheme and the Future of Biomethane

-So, to emphasise the important role which it appears that in future anearobic digestion processes and biomethane will hold within the overall RHI, we have produced the list of supported tecnhologies provided on other websites, with the references to biomas energy and biomethane highlighted, as follows:
+So, to emphasise the important role which it appears that future anaerobic digestion processes and biomethane will hold within the overall RHI, we have produced the list of supported technologies provided on other websites, with the references to biomass energy and biomethane highlighted, as follows:

-Key elements of the Updated Renewable Heat Incentive Scheme (RHI) will include:
+Key elements of the Updated Renewable Heat Incentive Scheme (RHI) included:

 • Continued support for solar thermal in both the domestic and non-domestic RHI